- You are here:

 In 1979, the park was closed for public access and use until a safe public and emergency vehicle access road was built.
 The park was reopened in 1988.
 The park was closed again in 1996 due to excessive storm damage and re-opened the following year after costly repairs.

 Do not cross the railroad tracks.
-Railroad tracks are private property, and it is illegal to trespass onto railroad tracks.
-For more information on pedestrian safety around railroad tracks, click HERE.
+Railroad tracks are private property and it is illegal and considered trespassing and carries fines levied by BNSF police.
+For more information on pedestrian safety around railroad tracks, click here.